Whoopie Pies: Preheat your oven to

 lowest speed, gradually beat in the confectioners' sugar.
 Increase

 the speed to high, and beat until light and fluffy.

 Then, with the mixer on low speed, beat in the vanilla extract and

 slowly drizzle in the corn syrup.
 Continue to beat until the filling

-looks like soft mayonnaise.
+thicker it will become).
 Add orange food coloring and beat

 until the food coloring is completely incorporated.

 Take one cookie and spread a heaping tablespoon of

 the filling on the flat side of the cookie.
 Top with another cookie.

 Place some of the filling in a piping bag fitted with a small plain